mominabbass/LinC/README.md

 ## Acknowledgements

 Our code is built upon [Contextual Calibration](https://github.com/tonyzhaozh/few-shot-learning) repository, and we extend our appreciation to the authors for sharing their code.
-Should you decide to use our model and code, we kindly request you to acknowledge and cite these works as well.
+Should you decide to use our model and code, please consider citing their work as well.